 WHAT IS ART THERAPY?

-"The creative arts therapies are based on the idea that creativity enhances the well-being of all people and is a natural aspect of all cultures and human experience.
+The Creative Arts therapies (art, music, drama, dance & movement) are based on the idea that creativity enhances the well-being of all people and is a natural aspect of all cultures and human experience.
 It is an experiential psychotherapeutic approach utilising many creative modalities within a therapeutic relationship with a trained therapist.
 It is holistic – attending to emotional, cognitive, physical and spiritual well-being – and aligns well with indigenous models of health and well-being.

+The profession has been well established and recognised in many countries such as the UK, the USA and Europe since the 1940s.
+Art therapy has been recognised and regulated around the world by organisations such as the British Association of Art Therapists, the Health and Care Professions Council (HCPC) and the American Art Therapy Association.
 As an emergent profession in Australia, New Zealand and Asia, the profession gained classification by the Australian and New Zealand Classification of Occupations in 2007.
 Since then the profession and its diversity has grown exponentially, due in part to the increase in evidence and practice-based research in the field and the greater profile of the benefits of the arts in health.

 Contemporary neurobiological research into trauma suggests that trauma has a powerful physical component and thus the first step in addressing trauma should attend to embodied trauma responses.
 Because the creative arts therapies are based on body awareness they can effectively address trauma and emotional and physical dysregulation.
 Creative arts therapies can increase resilience by improving the sense of agency and self-understanding through the ability to express feelings symbolically.
 This can give new perspectives on oneself and on one’s world view, which is essential in the recovery process.

-Also go to the British Association of Art Therapists
+British Association of Art Therapists website: www.baat.org